eclipsesource/tabris-plugin-firebase/README.md

 When no notification icon is specified, the outline of the app icon is used.

-## Sending message with notifications
+## Send message with notification from server

 When the server sends a message to a device it can create two types of messages: "notification" messages and "data" messages.
 Messages that contain a `notification` key in its json payload are treated as "notification" message.
 More details of the differences between "notification" and "data" messages can be found in the [firebase documentation](https://firebase.google.com/docs/cloud-messaging/concept-options#notifications_and_data_messages).